top of page

 Windmills in the Netherlands

-In our case, we also rented a scooter but be careful with the scooter companies and also check their ratings and reviews of the user.
+We rented a scooter but be careful with the scooter companies and also check their ratings and reviews.

-Unfortunately, we rented a scooter from “Scooter Rent Amsterdam” and we had the worst experience with them.
-That’s another story that we are going to explain later.
-Normally, you can get the scooter for 30 for a day plus the fuel price.
+We rented a scooter from “Scooter Rent Amsterdam” and Unfortunately, we had the worst experience with them.
+Normally, you can get the scooter for 30 for a day plus the fuel price but now, the prices may vary.

 How to reach to Zaanse Schans, Amsterdam